gafs01/git_lesson/output/README.md

 # output

-This forlder contains intermediate data generated from scripts.
+This folder contains intermiediate data generated from scripts.
-Or output from scripts/programs in the `src` folder.
+Or output from scripts/programs in use 'src/' folder.